2xhamzeh/DelishiousDishes/README.md

 ## Using Docker

 1. Open your terminal.
+2. Navigate to the client directory: `cd client`
+3. Ensure that the React app is correctly built before building the Docker images and starting the Docker containers:   `npm run build`

+>>>
+This isn't really necessary anymore since docker-compose will handle it.
+4. Copy the new 'client/dist' folder in the server folder
+>>>

-2. Navigate to the project directory using the `cd` command.
+5. Navigate to the project root directory using the `cd ..` command.
-3. Once you're in the project directory, navigate to the server directory: `cd server`

-4. Build the Docker Image with `docker build -t delishious-dishes .`
+Note: the `docker-compose` command is used to mange multi-container applications
+6. Build the docker client and server images with `docker-compose build`
-5. Run the Docker Container with `docker run -p 4000:3000 -d delishious-dishes`
+7. Start the Docker Container with `docker-compose up`

+8. The application is accessible at port 4000.
+You can visit the delishious dishes website at <localhost:4000>